pranavlabdhe/Watch-Wise/README.md

 # Watch-Wise

 Watch-Wise is a movie recommendation application that suggests personalized movie options based on your preferences.
 Powered by React, Redux, Firebase, and ChatGPT APIs, Watch-Wise offers a seamless user experience, allowing you to discover new movies tailored to your taste.
-Simply chat with our AI assistant to receive curated movie suggestions and enhance your viewing experience.
+Simply chat with AI assistant to receive curated movie suggestions and enhance your viewing experience.
 Discover your next favorite movie with Watch-Wise!

 ## Features